amojena/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://github.com/amojena/Interactive-Lab-Hub/blob/Spring2021/Lab%204/img/IMG-1715.JPG"  width="250"/>

 As you can see, this box could easily be cut in half - making it more manageable for the user.
+The idea is for the game to be compact and easy to move around.

 ### Works like
 The device should be able to render circles ("notes") in a musical pattern and have the accompanying sounds with it.
 Moreover, it would give the user feedback during the song (i.e. score counter, audiovisual feedback, etc.).
 Ideally, the user wouldn't immediately jump into the game.
 Once it has started, there would be a good UX design that would allow the user to choose the difficulty of the game, and other settings.